Antonio-Cordeiro/Bitcoin-Toy-Simualtion/README.md

 ## Getting Started

-To try runnin the project you just have to run the main class.
+To try running the project you just have to run the main class.
 You will be able to set some parameters and then, when the program starts running, something will be printed out when a block is added to the blockchain. \
 It is possible to modify the code to your liking and print something different, like a block structure or when invalid blocks are not added to the blockchain.

 ## Implementation details